-Fractals are a special kind of geometric shape that are “self-similar.”
+Fractals are a special kind of geometric shape that is “self-similar.”
 This means that if you ‘zoom in’ on a fractal, you’ll see the same pattern repeating over and over again, no matter how much you zoom.
 In other words, they have the same structure at every scale.
 A simple example of a fractal in nature is a snowflake.
 If you take a close look at a snowflake, you’ll notice that each part of it is a smaller version of the whole.

 Fractals can be defined mathematically and created by a process called iteration, which is a fancy term for doing something over and over again.
 For example, the famous Mandelbrot set is created by taking a number, doing a simple calculation, and then feeding the result back into the same calculation.
 If you do this many times, and then plot the results on a graph, you get a beautiful and intricate fractal pattern.

 What are Fractals?

 Fractals are mathematical constructs characterized by self-similarity and complexity.
 This means a fractal pattern can be divided into parts, each of which is a nearly identical reduced-scale copy of the whole.
 Fractals are not just theoretical constructs but can be observed in various natural phenomena and human creations.

 History of Fractals